nguyenpham/ocgdb/README.md

 All samples, tools are C++ 17.

 ## History
+* 16/11/2021: Improve speed for converter, convert 3.45 million games under a minute
 * 8/11/2021: Improve speed for converter, from 6 to over 247 times faster
 * 24/10/2021: first release of source-code
 * 20/10/2021: project created with a sample database